binn/VRChat.API.Client/README.md

 This library provides Fluent APIs for DI in your .NET services, here's some example usage to get you started.

+A detailed sample application is available in the [VRChat.API.UnitSample.AspNetCore](VRChat.API.UnitSample.AspNetCore) folder.

 ```csharp
 public void ConfigureService(IServiceCollection services)
 {